Interpersonal relationship: Intimate or sexual relationships

 An intimate relationship is an interpersonal relationship that involves emotional or physical closeness between people and may include sexual intimacy and feelings of romance or love.
 Intimate relationships are interdependent, and the members of the relationship mutually influence each other.
 The quality and nature of the relationship depends on the interactions between individuals, and is derived from the unique context and history that builds between people over time.

 Romantic relationships

 Romantic relationships have been defined in countless ways, by writers, philosophers, religions, scientists, and in the modern day, relationship counselors.
-Two popular definitions of love are Sternberg's Triangular Theory of Love and Fisher's theory of love.
+Theories of love include Sternberg's triangular theory of love and biology of romantic love.
 Sternberg defines love in terms of intimacy, passion, and commitment, which he claims exist in varying levels in different romantic relationships.
-Fisher defines love as composed of three stages: attraction, romantic love, and attachment.

 Romantic relationships can have great social and cultural variability, and may for example exist without any sexual intimacy, between people of any gender, or among a group of people, as in polyamory or open relationships.